 Is now the right time to move to cloud services?

-Most businesses have realized that their flexibility, speed, and ability to adapt to emerging market trends in coming years will depend on adopting a successful cloud services strategy.
+Most businesses have realised that their flexibility, speed and ability to adapt to emerging market trends in coming years will depend on adopting a successful cloud services strategy.
 At the same time, the need for the right cloud experience, and to not disrupt business-critical functions in the process, weighs heavily on those responsible for implementing a cloud-native approach.
 HPE can help assess your business’s cloud readiness and mitigate any gaps.

 What are cloud services?

 The term “cloud services” encompasses a wide variety of activities.
 Essentially, if a cloud provider hosts services on their own infrastructure for customers to access over the internet, they’re providing cloud services.